ImAJason/Online-News/README.md

 Achieved a 71.77% AUC with the random forest algorithm.

 The popularity of online news is predictable!
-However, the accuracy could be higher.
-Future work can still be done to hopefully increase it.
+However, future work can still be done to hopefully increase the accuracy.